 Ride and handling

 Currently, the vast majority of Kugas are powered by diesel engines and in many respects the 1.5-litre diesel engine with 118bhp is the pick of the range.
 It can be a wee bit hesitant when driving off the mark, followed by quite a pronounced mid-range power surge, before getting quite vocal and running out of puff at the top end of the rev range.
-Even so, once you’ve learnt to moderate your accelerator inputs and quickly move through the sweet shifting gearbox before the revs get too animated, it’s actually a surprisingly strong and rewarding powertrain to drive.
+Even so, once you’ve learnt to moderate your accelerator inputs and quickly move through the sweet-shifting gearbox before the revs get too animated, it’s actually surprisingly strong and rewarding.
 Buyers also have a choice of a 2.0-litre diesel engine that’s available with 148 or 178bhp and four-wheel drive.

 The Kuga’s standard safety equipment includes stability control and seven airbags, including one to protect the driver’s knees.
 This and a sturdy crash structure are a big part of why the car has achieved the maximum five-star rating in Euro NCAP crash tests.
 Optional equipment includes various lane-keeping assistants and a system that applies the brakes automatically if the car senses an imminent low-speed impact.